 W. D. GANN'S MECHANICAL METHOD (OVERNIGHT CHART)

-In the "Stock Market Course" W. D. Gann introduces us to the 'Mechanical Method,' also called the 'Overnight Chart.'
-He further elaborates on the method and adds some slightly different twists in "The Commodities Course."
+In W. D. Gann's 'Stock Market Course' he introduces us to something he called "Mechanical Method," or the 'Overnight Chart.'
+Gann further elaborates on the method and adds some slightly different twists in 'The Commodities Course.'

-Originally designed for the US Indexes, the Mechanical Method identified a 2- 4 day trend for its entries and exits.
+Originally designed for the US Indexes, the Mechanical Method identifies a 2 to 4-day trend for its entries and exits.
 It is flexible, and can be used for shorter timeframes like intraday or intra-week.
-The real beauty of the Gann's Mechanical is that it is self-contained.
-That is, the pattern of the market itself determines the trader's risk, reward, and money management.
+The real beauty of the Gann's Mechanical Method is that it is self-contained.
+It works independently of astro and numerology, because it captures a repeating short-term pattern inherent to equity markets.
+This ancient market pattern determines the trader's risk, reward, and money management.

-A word of caution.
-Though this method depends far less on astro and numerology, it has taken us about 10 years to decode.
-That's because, though Gann's descriptions of this system seem fairly simple and straightforward, the basics for decoding his description are found in other places in his written works.
-There are a couple tricks to this, and we know many people who trade something along the lines of what seems self-evident in Gann's description.
+Mechanical Method has taken us nearly 10 years to decode.
+Though Gann's descriptions of this system seem fairly simple and straightforward, the basics for decoding his description are found in other places in his written works.
+There are a couple tricks to this, and we know many people who trade something close to self-evident in Gann's description.
 They all lose money.
-That's because Gann's actual methods are pretty different from what seems to be written.
+Gann's actual methods differ significantly from what he seems to say in his public books.

-Now that being said, the Mechanical Method is simply incredible when it is unlocked.
-Gann somehow discovered or was shown some timeless principles that measure supply, demand, and near-term market direction over a couple days.
-It doesn't really look like anything but a bunch of random entries and exits if we showed you a picture.
-But we can show you the back-testing.
-We had to repeat it over and over by hand because it looked too good to be true.
-Pictured to the left is the entire 2019 by the month of back-testing the ES with just 2 contracts, with many of the positions exiting before EOD.
+The Mechanical Method wows you once it is unlocked.
+Inside of Gann’s wonderful discovery are found timeless principles measuring supply, demand, and near-term market direction over a couple days.
+To see a picture of it, it simply looks like a bunch of random entries and exits on a chart.
+But the back-testing tells another story.
+We had to repeat it over and over by hand, because it looks too good to be true.
+To the left is the entire 2019 back-testing of Mechanical Method by the month of the ES with just 2 contracts.
+Many of the positions exit before EOD.
 The numbers represent points.
-We usually shave 10% off the profitability, and even then its pretty amazing.
+We usually shave 10% off the profitability.